 ADR Policy and Disclaimer for List of Arbitrators and Mediators

-Effective January 1, 2019, AIPLA adopted the following materials concerning AIPLA's List of Arbitrators and Mediators (replacing the former "Neutral Registry").
+AIPLA has adopted the following policy concerning AIPLA's List of Arbitrators and Mediators (replacing the former "Neutral Registry").
 Any member of the public seeking a potential arbitrator or mediator from the List, or AIPLA member seeking to apply to be named in the List, should read the following information before viewing the List.

 For many disputes there are more effective methods of resolution than litigation.
 When appropriately chosen, alternative dispute resolution procedures, either in conjunction with litigation or independently, can substantially reduce the cost and burdens of litigation and result in solutions not available in court.
-Accordingly, it is resolved, that "each practicing member of this Association is encouraged to be knowledgeable about alternative dispute resolution processes, and where appropriate, is encouraged to advise the member's clients of the availability, values and characteristics of these alternatives to litigation so that clients can make an informed choice concerning the use of litigation or alternative dispute resolution processes, or both, for resolution of disputes, whether present or prospective."
+Each practicing member of this Association is encouraged to be knowledgeable about alternative dispute resolution processes, and where appropriate, is encouraged to advise the member's clients of the availability, values and characteristics of these alternatives to litigation so that clients can make an informed choice concerning the use of litigation or alternative dispute resolution processes, or both, for resolution of disputes, whether present or prospective.

-The List names AIPLA members in good standing who are willing to be retained as an arbitrator, mediator, or early neutral evaluator, for disputes involving intellectual property.
+The List names AIPLA members in good standing who are willing to serve as an arbitrator, mediator, or early neutral evaluator, for disputes involving intellectual property (e.g. patents, trade secrets, trademarks, copyrights).

-This List is intended solely to facilitate contact between parties to an intellectual property dispute and AIPLA members willing to be retained to participate in its resolution.
+This List is intended solely to facilitate contact between parties to an intellectual property dispute and AIPLA members willing to be hired to participate in its resolution.
 The List provides biographical information to allow more informed selection.
-Because it would be an unreasonable administrative burden for AIPLA to confirm the accuracy of any qualifications, information and/or representations applicable to any listed member on the AIPLA List, each listed member's qualifications and experience are selfcertified by that listed member.
+Because it would be an unreasonable administrative burden for AIPLA to confirm the accuracy of any qualifications, information and/or representations applicable to any member on the AIPLA List, each listed member's qualifications and experience are self certified by that listed member.

-CRITERIA FOR AIPLA LIST OF ARBITRATORS AND MEDIATORS
+CRITERIA FOR INCLUSION OF THE AIPLA LIST OF ARBITRATORS AND MEDIATORS

 Any AIPLA member to be listed in the AIPLA List shall have self-certified that: